These 30 top SaaS providers run the best partner programs in the business—here’s how you can model your portal do the same.

 25. LiveChat’s Customer Service Platform

-Key Takeaway: Give your partners a reason to want to learn, if they can see benefits beyond familiarity with the platform and ease-of-sale, they are more likely to invest their time.
+Key Takeaway: Give your partners a reason to want to learn.
+If they can see gains beyond familiarity with the platform and ease-of-sale, they are more likely to invest their time.

 26. Ruler Analytics’ Marketing Attribution Platform